 - problems sleeping and needing less sleep than other children

-By around two years of age, an abnormally small head which is flat at the back (microbrachycephaly) will often be noticeable in children with Angelman syndrome.
-They may also start to have seizures (fits) around this age.
+By around two years of age, an abnormally small head which is flat at the back (microbrachycephaly) will be noticeable in some children with Angelman syndrome.
+Children with Angelman syndrome may also start to have seizures (fits) around this age.

 Other possible features of the syndrome include: